 Should You Refuse to Take a Mandatory OVI Test in Ohio?

 It does not help you to refuse to take a blood, breath, or urine test when you are arrested in Ohio because an officer can use reasonable force to make you take one.
-Although the penalty for a first OVI in Ohio is high - you face up to three days in jail, a fine of at least $375, and your license will be suspended for any time between six months and three years – you cannot avoid these consequences by refusing a test.
-This is mostly because an officer can get a test done anyway, but even in the unlikely event that no test was possible, so the state does not have proof that your BAC was over .08%, you still could be found guilty of an OVI.
+Although the penalty for a first OVI in Ohio is high - you face up to three days in jail, a fine of at least $375, and your license will be suspended for any time between six months and three years – you may not be able to avoid these consequences by refusing a test.
+Even in the unlikely event that no test was possible, so the state does not have proof that your BAC was over .08%, you still could be found guilty of an OVI.
+(For more about this, read “Two DUI Charges: Driving Under the Influence & Driving with a BAC Greater Than .08.”)
 In fact, the prosecution can use your refusal against you by arguing that you refused the test because you knew that you were intoxicated and guilty of OVI.

 Get Help With Your OVI